raddleverse/MimiBRICK.jl/joss_submission/paper.md

 # Statement of need

 The Building Blocks for Relevant Ice and Climate Knowledge (BRICK) model for sea-level rise [@Wong:2017] is a model for global and local mean sea-level change.
 Used in a number of recent assessments, including comparisons in the IPCC AR6 (TODO - citation).
-Relatedly, there is a need
+Coastal hazards are just one element of a larger set of climate risks...

 `Gala` is an Astropy-affiliated Python package for galactic dynamics.
 Python enables wrapping low-level languages (e.g., C) for speed without losing